 I thought, ‘what if it’s not really about telling 20 somethings what to do but actually just sharing the consequences of our decisions?
 Because we’ve all made different decisions.
 That would give people more perspective and a head start on making better decisions for themselves.’

-So I quit my job and ended up going around the country interviewing about 160 women on what they know now that they wish they knew then.
+[That’s is when the idea for 40:20 Vision was born.
+A resource for sharing the advice of 40-something women with 20-something women.]
+I ended up quitting my job and ended up and going around the country interviewing about 160 women on what they know now that they wish they knew then.
 I call it my 40:20 Vision tour.

 Her Agenda: Was that the start of 40:20 Vision?

 Christina Vuleta: That’s when I started the blog.
-It was right around when Lean In was coming out and it was after Anne-Marie Slaughter had her thing about you can’t have it all.
+It was right around when Lean In was coming out and when Anne-Marie Slaughter [wrote the article arguing that women] can’t have it all.

-But also, [I was thinking] ‘I can’t change the structure of the way corporations are.
+But also, [I was thinking] ‘I can’t change the structure or the system.
 But I can try to help every woman I touch take her next step forward by sharing wisdom and also creating these mentoring salons [that are] very action oriented.’

 I started these [7×7 Mentoring Salons] where I would get seven up and coming entrepreneurs and ask them what was the one thing holding them back from taking the next step forward?
 I would then curate a panel of seven advisors.
 Everyone deserves to have her own advisory panel.
 And if you don’t have it, I’m going to create it for at least one night.
 I quickly found out that people got a lot out of just that one night because it was so action oriented.

-I spent a lot of time trying to figure out how to build that into something and create this online place where you could create your own advisory panel.
+I spent a lot of time trying to figure out how to build that into [a business] and create an online place where you could create your own advisory panel.
 I learned a lot about how hard it is to monetize mentorship.
-I started my own consulting business and kept this going on the side and kept exploring different ways of doing it.
-I would go in and do mentoring salons for corporations.
-I did 40:20 Vision.
-I did 40 Women To Watch Over 40.
+[Meanwhile], I started my own consulting business and and kept exploring different ways of doing [creating a mentoring platform].
+I [also started doing] mentoring salons for corporations [and created a list called] 40 Women To Watch Over 40.
 I kind of found all these side projects that were in the female wisdom exchange/empowering mentoring area.

 Her Agenda: How did you manage that workload?

-Christina Vuleta: Well it’s really interesting – when you are doing stuff that energizes you, you’re energized by what you do.
+Christina Vuleta: Well it’s really interesting – when you are doing [work that] energizes you, you’re energized by what you do.
 It filters over into [other areas of] your life.

-I had a couple of different things going on but when I met my boss that originally brought me on to Forbes it kind of became like, ‘wow I can take all the stuff I’ve been doing on the side around women and can really amplify this.’
+I had a couple of different things going on but [then] I met [the man] that originally brought me to Forbes.
+[We saw the opportunity to take all the smaller entrepreneurial communities I’d been building on the side around women and amplify them.]

 Her Agenda: Talk to me about the kind of work you guys have been doing over at Forbes and the type of initiatives you all have pushed out.

-Christina Vuleta: Sure.
-Based on a lot of the work that I did with 40:20 Vision and mentoring, I really wanted to be action oriented.
+Christina Vuleta: Based on the work that I did with 40:20 Vision and the mentoring platform, I wanted to be action oriented.
 Our mission became that we want to help every woman take the next step forward because every step forward for a woman is a step forward for all women and for the economy.

 Her Agenda: Yes.